-The Public Joint Stock Company "Mosenergo" (the "Company") and its subsidiaries (together referred as the "Group" or the "Mosenergo Group") are primarily involved in the generation of heat and electric power and heat distribution services in the Moscow city and Moscow region.
+The Public Joint Stock Company "Mosenergo" (the "Company") and its subsidiaries (together referred to as the "Group" or the "Mosenergo Group") are primarily involved in the generation of heat and electric power and heat distribution services in the Moscow city and Moscow region.

-The Group's power and heat generation base includes 15 power plants with operational capacity of approximately 12,939 megawatts ("MW") and 45,625 gigacalories/hour ("Gkal/h") of electricity and heat capacity.
+The Group's power and heat generation base includes 15 power plants with operational capacity of approximately 12,915 megawatts ("MW") and 43,315 gigacalories/hour ("Gkal/h") of electricity and heat capacity.

-PJSC "Mosenergo" was registered under the legislation of the Russian Federation at 6 April 1993 in accordance with State Property Management Committee Decree 169-R dated 26 March 1993 following the privatisation process of electricity and heat power generation, transmission and distribution assets formerly under control of the Ministry of Energy of the Russian Federation.
+PJSC "Mosenergo" was incorporated under the legislation of the Russian Federation on 6 April 1993 in accordance with the State Property Management Committee Decree 169-R dated 26 March 1993 following the privatisation process of electricity and heat power generation, transmission and distribution of assets formerly under control of the Ministry of Energy of the Russian Federation.